spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/product/product-analysis/team-processes/index.html.md

 roll over.
 As such, we need to be diligent about updating issues to ensure that they do not fall off the radar before they are completed.

-At the end of an iteration, analysts should review any remaining open issues and:

-* Update the iteration value
+At the end of an iteration, analysts should review any remaining open issues and update the iteration value to ensure we can track the issue on [the iteration board](https://gitlab.com/groups/gitlab-data/-/boards/2973914).
-* Apply the `iteration rollover` label

 ### Unplanned Work